iamrwbylover/thermal-load-simulation/README.md

 # thermal-load-simulation
-calculates thermal load of a hypothetical concrete box given incident solar radiation and air temperature (both variable are simulated)

-*this is the first part of how room temperatures evolve in time with respect to weather conditions
+This program simulates how room air temperature respond to weather conditions.
+Given a target temperature, the application can calculate thermal load for the room.

+*Walls and ceilings are assumed to be adiabatic with respect to room air temperature.

+To install required packages,

+$pip install -r path/to/folder/requirements.txt

+To run the program,

+$python path/to/folder/main.py